danoneata/humans/README.md

 **Intermediate phoneme representation.**
 The model goes from audio to lips;
-we could explicitly enforce an intermediate layer to correspond to the phonetic.
+we could explicitly enforce an intermediate layer to correspond to the phonetic representation.
-But what advantages such a design would bring?
-Better interpretability?
+But what advantages would bring such a design?
+Maybe better interpretability?
-In my opinion it would be nice to be able to have choose from two possible input modalities—audio or text— but such a feature might complicate the architecture too much.
+In my opinion it would be nice to be able to have choose from two possible input modalities—audio or text— but adapting the architecture for this might complicate it too much.

 ## References